fluxcd/website/content/en/flux/installation/bootstrap/azure-devops.md

 export GIT_PASSWORD=<az-token>
 ```

-If the `GIT_PASSWORD` env var is not set, the bootstrap command will prompt you to type it the token.
+If the `GIT_PASSWORD` env var is not set, the bootstrap command will prompt you to type the token.

 You can also supply the token using a pipe e.g. `echo "<az-token>" | flux bootstrap git`.